Use varchar(max) instead of text in SQL Server

 text datatype however is that you can't call most string functions on the column, they also require more IO due to how they are stored internally.

 In SQL Server 2005 Microsoft added support for

 nvarchar(max), this new datatype can be used anywhere a regular length limited varchar can, but lets you store up to 2GB of data.
 Behind the scenes the

 varchar(max) stores up to the as much of the text as it can in the row (up to 8K), and then creates additional pages for any additional text.
 So in a lot of cases the text content will fit in the row, requiring much less disk IO.

 ntext in future releases.

-I also found an interesting blog entry which finds that when you alter a column from ntext/text to nvarchar(max)/varchar(max) the text content will still be stored in the external page, you should run
+I also found an interesting blog entry (link no longer works) which finds that when you alter a column from ntext/text to nvarchar(max)/varchar(max) the text content will still be stored in the external page, you should run

 UPDATE tableName SET columnName=columnName which will cause SQL server to store text more efficiently.